Shobhit-2510/Churn-Risk-Forecasting/README.md

 # Churn-Risk-Forecasting
-In this model I used thisKaggle dataset https://www.kaggle.com/datasets/blastchar/telco-customer-churn
+For this proect, I used Telco Customer Churn dataset which is availabe at this link on kaggle https://www.kaggle.com/datasets/blastchar/telco-customer-churn